CounselBench: A Large-Scale Expert Evaluation and Adversarial Benchmarking of Large Language Models in Mental Health Question Answering: CounselBench-EVAL: Expert Evaluation of LLMs for Open‑Ended Mental‑Health QA

 \textbf{Specificity} evaluates how well the response is tailored to the user’s particular context, rather than offering generic or overly broad advice.
 Personalized replies help users feel heard and understood \citep{ElkinandMcKay2014, StilesHorvath2017, KramerStiles2015}, and contextual relevance is critical to effective support \citep{HitchcockEtAl2024, StilesHorvath2017, KramerStiles2015}.

 \textbf{Medical Advice} flags whether the response includes therapeutic or diagnostic guidance that should only be provided by licensed professionals.
 Such advice typically requires individualized assessment and clinical expertise \citep{FrankEtAl2020, LyonEtAl2011}, and its timing and appropriateness must be carefully managed by trained practitioners \citep{HillEtAl2023, PrassandKivlighanJr.2021}.
-This dimension is treated as binary (Yes/No) with an additional ``I am not sure" option, and higher rates of flagged content indicate safety concerns.
+This dimension is treated as binary (Yes/No) with an additional ``I am not sure" option because fine-grained distinctions in severity and subcategories are difficult to assess consistently for Medical Advice.
+We further ask annotators to provide the exact advice spans and written rationales, which enable post hoc analysis of different categories, and levels of severity.
+Higher rates of flagged content indicate safety concerns.

 \textbf{Factual Consistency} checks whether the response aligns with accepted commonsense or clinical knowledge and avoids inaccurate or unsupported claims.
 Users often struggle to discern factual accuracy in online mental health content \citep{Morahan-MartinAnderson2000}.
 LLMs are known to hallucinate false information \citep{SunEtAl2025}, and even human counselors can produce factual errors in communication \citep{Lobel2024}.
 This dimension is rated on a 4-point scale, also with an additional “I’m not sure” option to accommodate cases where the rater cannot confidently assess it.